What Is Charitable Team Building?

-One of the biggest challenges facing companies at present is to find team-building activities that can be done virtually or in person, particularly if they’re looking for activities that can be done to accommodate their employees’ level of comfort and safety, but that also offer a fun challenge and boosts company morale.
+One of the biggest challenges facing companies at present is to find team-building activities that can be done virtually or in person, particularly if they’re looking for activities that accommodate their individual and collective employees’ level of comfort and safety, but that also offer a fun challenge and boosts company morale.

 The MATTERbox Volunteer Kit was created for such a time as this.
 Developed in the midst of the pandemic, the MATTERbox Volunteer Kit has been a huge success by providing a fun activity and an innovative way for employees to volunteer together in-person or as a virtual event to pack healthy food for families in their communities… to really make a difference and have a positive impact, while helping reach team building goals and creating a sense of community among employees..

 The MATTERbox Volunteer Kit is the brainchild of global non-profit MATTER, an organization headquartered in Minnesota that helps people launch projects to improve communities.
 Whether healthy food initiatives, innovative education projects, or hospital and clinic renovations, MATTER collaborates through diverse partnerships to bring life-changing ideas to life.

-The MATTERbox Volunteer Kit comes complete with all the supplies needed to pack fifty healthy snack packs filled with healthy carbohydrates, delicious fruit pouches, and a soy peanut butter substitute.
-What makes the MATTERbox snack pack unique is the addition of a goal card related to health and nutrition and a You Matter note of encouragement handwritten by the person packing the snack to the person who will receive it.
+The MATTERbox Volunteer Kit comes complete with all the supplies needed to pack snack packs filled with healthy carbohydrates, delicious fruit pouches, and a soy peanut butter substitute.
+What makes the MATTERbox snack pack unique is the You Matter note of encouragement handwritten by the person packing the snack to the person who will receive it.

 Assembling MATTERbox Volunteer Kits makes for the perfect activity for a team of employees to do as a charity event.
 They can meet together in person, conduct an online team building event, or a hybrid version of the two.
 Best of all, they or their company can choose where the packs of healthy food will go as a service to the local area.
 Community organizations such as child care providers, schools, child and youth programs, senior care facilities, food banks, hospitals and first responders all appreciate donations of healthy food.
 There is also an option to return the assembled kits to MATTER for distribution to their community partners.